Coffee: The healthy way to enjoy your daily cup

 Drinking too much of it can cause nervousness and anxiety in some people so please only consume it in moderation and especially avoid drinking it after 3pm to prevent any issues getting to sleep at night.

-Also, to make the most of its health benefits, skip adding any kind of refined sugar or artificial sweeteners to it!
+To make the most of its health benefits, skip adding any kind of refined sugar or sweeteners to your coffee which will spike blood sugar.
+Instead, add raw organic honey or consider organic coconut sugar.

 Learn more in MCT Coconut Oil: What’s All The Fuss About?